V8 two wheel drive automatic 167000 miles.

 I recently have had random shutdowns while driving my truck.
-Driving along at 55 mph and all the sudden a loss of power.
+Driving along at fifty five mph and all the sudden a loss of power.
 Pull over to the side.
 I turned key off then on again and it started.

 A few blocks down the road it did it again very quickly though.
 It lost power (like not getting fuel) slowed down and then it came back and I continued on to the gas station.
 I thought fuel problem (3/4 of tank of gas) so I got some STP gas treatment at the station.

-Checked the Relays, and under the box I don't see any corrosion or anything that is loose.
+Checked the relays, and under the box I do not see any corrosion or anything that is loose.

 When problem happened last time: